Communist Party of the Philippines: Reestablishment Congress

-People's war
+Protracted People's war

 Soon after its reestablishment, the Party linked up with the other cadres and commanders of the HMB and engaged them in ideological and political studies, mass work and politico-military training.
 On 29 March 1969, the New People's Army was established and on 24 April 1973 the National Democratic Front (Philippines).

 Afterwards, the CPP launched the "protracted people's war" a strategical line developed by Mao Zedong during the phase of guerrilla warfare of the Chinese Communist Party.
 The eventual objective is to install a "people's revolutionary government" via a two-stages revolution: National Democratic Revolution followed by a Socialist Revolution.

-The reestablishment was considered by the party as the First Great Rectification Movement, criticizing the errors of the old Party.
-The CPP adheres to Marxism-Leninism-Maoism as its guiding ideology in analyzing and summing up the experience of the party and its creative application to the concrete conditions in the Philippines in fighting US imperialism, feudalism and bureaucrat capitalism.
-It considers Maoism as the highest development of Marxism-Leninism.